avi202020/microservices-demo/src/frontend/README.md

 # frontend

-Added a pipeline to the frontend and more fixes
+You can make changes to templates/header.html and change the page title under the head section

 Run the following command to restore dependencies to `vendor/` directory: